ramboxeu/techworks/README.md

-# Fabricworks - Techworks for Fabric
+# Techworks for Fabric
+Minecraft tech mod
 This is Fabric version of [Techworks](https://github.com/ramboxeu/techworks)